quicwg/base-drafts/draft-ietf-quic-tls.md

 measure round trip time.

 A server MUST send a TLS HelloRetryRequest in a Server Stateless Retry packet.
-Using a Server Stateless Retry packet causes the client to reset stream offsets and avoids the need to commit to an initial packet number.
+Using a Server Stateless Retry packet causes the client to reset stream offsets.
+It also avoids the need for the server select an initial packet number, which would need to be remembered so that subsequent packets could be correctly numbered.

 A HelloRetryRequest message MUST NOT be split between multiple Server Stateless Retry packets.
 This means that HelloRetryRequest is subject to the same size